 Smart plugs: Considerations before buying

-Most, if not all, smart plugs are Wi-Fi enabled so, as long as you've got a smartphone with a signal, you should be able to ping them a message to turn on or off.
+Most, if not all, smart plugs have Wi-Fi built in so, as long as you've got a smartphone with a signal, you should be able to ping them a message to turn on or off.
 There's usually a dedicated app for this - or there's a section in a brand's smart home app - to do this.

 However, if you want to take things further and add your smart plugs to your home automations - be sure to check whether the one you're considering buying has Alexa / Google Assistant / HomeKit compatibility, or can be controlled using smart home hubs such as Wink, or automation apps such as IFTTT, Yonomi or Stringify.